Old Bow and Old Ham Mines: Location and habitat

 The mines comprise one of a series of Sites of Special Scientific Interest within the Forest of Dean and Wye Valley (Gloucestershire and Monmouthshire).
 These sites support (between them) important breeding and hibernation roosts for lesser and greater horseshoe bats.
 This is of European importance.

 Other sites in the group in Gloucestershire (all of which are SSSIs) include the breeding sites of Blaisdon Hall, Caerwood And Ashberry Goose House, Dean Hall Coach House & Cellar and Sylvan House Barn.
 Hibernation sites include Buckshraft Mine & Bradley Hill Railway Tunnel, Devil's Chapel Scowles, Westbury Brook Ironstone Mine and Wigpool Ironstone Mine.

 A ring of iron-ore bearing Carboniferous Limestone in the Forest of Dean provides the focus of ancient and recent mines.
 These provide excellent hibernation sites for bats and the Old Bow and Old Ham mines are made up of a far-reaching area of underground workings.
 These are on the west side of the Forest of Dean and are near Clearwell.

-The notified site includes parts of four mine complexes being Clearwell, Old Bow, Lambsquay and Old Ham.
-There are inter-connections.
-There are entrances at the grilled (and padlocked where necessary) shafts at the edge of the outcrop.
-The length of the tunnels and workings is estimated to be some 30 kilometres.
+The notified site includes parts of four mine complexes: Clearwell, Old Bow, Lambsquay, and Old Ham.
+There are interconnections, with entrances at the grilled (and padlocked where necessary) shafts along the edge of the outcrop.
+The length of the tunnels and workings is estimated to be around 30 kilometres.

 The deciduous woodlands and sheltered valleys of the Forest of Dean and the Wye Valley provide a good feeding area.
-There are three units of assessment and unit 2 and unit 3 are woodland shelter areas on the western side.
+There are three units of assessment, with Unit 2 and Unit 3 serving as woodland shelter areas on the western side.

 The citations for the series of sites provide common information.